 I try not to get too personal and my comments I sure you agree are very superficial on the surface although lasting in a significant enough way to avoid any unnecessary instant dismissal.

 Everyday it seems most people I know are tortured or distracted in the most unusual and unique ways.
-Many nets have been cast in the world of personal development, truths seekers and ilk.
+Many nets have been cast in the world of personal development, truths seekers and those of a similar ilk.

 Procrastination starts I think elsewhere and in the world of writing online its a big responsability going over what you have previously written.
 Words if they are so important and simple enough to be non offensive to readers as well as reducing loss of translation across the board.
 Words can be very backwards, therefore is little wonder we catch ourselves back peddling.